digitaldeacon/memberhive1/README.md

-# gemmy-web
+# gemmii-web
-The Repo for the Angular UI side of gemmy
+The Repo for the Angular UI side of gemmii

 ## Getting started
 * `npm install -g bower grunt` *Install bower and grunt*